tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 9. Select **Connect**, in the **New Firewall Rule** dialog, select **Sign In**.

-10. Sign in as your Azure tenant admin.
+10. Sign in with your resource group owner credentials.

 11. In the dialog, select **OK**, notice how your IP address will be added for connection.